Brice150/MONEYTRACKER/README.md

 ### Real-estate

-- View your current real estate investments in cards
+- View your current real estate properties in cards
-- Add, modify or delete a real estate investment
+- Add, modify or delete a property

 ### Real-estate/simulator